 We will always recommend to contact a professional company for bed bug treatments rather than DIY treatments in order to ensure complete eradication.
 Get in contact today- our friendly team are happy to discuss our bed bug heat treatment with you and answer any questions you may have.

-Preventing bed bugs from entering your home or business is a difficult task, they are usually picked up whilst travelling and are difficult to see, but by taking small measures you can help prevent bed bug infestations.
-How to prevent bed bugs
+Preventing bed bugs from entering your home or business can be a challenge.
+They are usually picked up whilst travelling and are difficult to see.
+By taking small measures you can help prevent bed bug infestations.
+Read our page on how to prevent bed bugs for more information.

-Bed bugs are found in virtually any place people tend to gather, including residences, hotels, schools, offices, retail stores and even public transportation.
-Bed bugs will remain as close to their host as possible and feed during the night, which is why you will usually get bitten whilst sleeping.
-If you need a bed bug exterminator near you, get in contact with one of our team today.
-Where do bed bugs come from?
+Bed bugs are found in virtually any place people tend to gather.
+They remain as close to their host as possible and feed during the night, which is why you will usually get bitten whilst sleeping.
+Read more on where do bed bugs come from here.

 Talk to us about Bed Bug Pest Control